gabriel-ing/FHIR-AI-Hackathon-Kit/Tutorial/0-FHIR-server-setup.md

 # Setting up IRIS-Health with a FHIR server

 In this tutorial, we will be using an instance of IRIS-health with a FHIR server, from within a docker container.
 There are lots of good tutorials on how to use [IRIS-community editions with docker](https://community.intersystems.com/post/running-intersystems-iris-docker-step-step-guide-part-1-basics-custom-dockerfile), but for now I am going to use a pre-loaded build.
-I've cloned a [IRIS-health + FHIR docker starter repo](https://github.com/pjamiesointersystems/Dockerfhir/tree/main) into this repository so I could change some things, notably I am pre-loading a different dataset, I am also publishing other ports.
+This repository includes a docker template forked from [IRIS-health + FHIR docker starter repo](https://github.com/pjamiesointersystems/Dockerfhir/tree/main).
+The template supplied here has minor changes (different ports published), but are functionally the same.

+If you would rather set up a FHIR server from scratch with a clean edition of IRIS-health-community, there is a tutorial to [Create a FHIR Server in 5 minutes](../Additional-demos/CreateAFHIRServerIn5Minutes.md).

 To start, clone this repository: